eficode/robotframework-oxygen/DEVGUIDE.md

       ],
 ```

-so that oxygen including it's dependencies and locust will be installed when your handler is installed.
+So that Oxygen including it's dependencies and Locust will be installed when your handler is installed.
 Next you can run following command from `locustenv` folder:

 ```
 pip install wheel
 python setup.py bdist_wheel
 ```

-which will create you a `locustenv/dist` folder.
+Which will create you a `locustenv/dist` folder.
 Next we will ensure that the installation works by creating another virtualenv.
 Open up another terminal, go backwards with `cd ..` same path where `locustenv` is and run following commands:

 ```
 python3 -m venv packagenv